 Which is why I decided to come up with my own list of 4 strategies that work for weight loss, and 4 strategies that don’t.
 This way, I won’t have to complain about someone else’s knuckleheaded methods, but I can sit back and listen to anyone else who cares to complain about my own.
 The truth is though, I think I’m onto something.
 Keep reading and let me know what you think.

-Let’s start with what doesn’t work when it comes to weight loss:
+Let’s start with what doesn’t work when it comes to losing weight:

 1 – Dieting for more than 10 years – one of my favorite questions to ask any weight-loss client is this – “ how many years have you been dieting?”
 In over 3 decades of professional practice, I’m still fascinated how people will casually respond with answers such as 10 years, 20 years, 30 years and more.
 My rule of thumb is that if a strategy continues to fail after a decade of use, then it’s time to step on it, kill it, and toss it in the trash.
 The art and science of dieting for weight loss has some usefulness in the short term.
 But the long-term practice of dieting is oxymoronic.
 It’s unscientific.
 Friends don’t let friends diet.